lmari/VIMonto/readme.md

 **Changes with respect to the previous version:**

 ***14 Feb 23:***
-* added a preliminary version of the API via FastAPI, at the moment only generating JSON-formatted responses.
+* added a preliminary version of the API via FastAPI, at the moment only generating JSON-formatted responses;
+* added to this readme the description of the procedure to set up the Python environment (see below) and the requirements.txt file.

 ***13 Feb 23:***
 * revised all query methods for handling terms and definitions in multiple languages.